shellum/fontView/README.md

 	// Font size can be fine tuned as well fontView.setFontSizeMultiplier(0.8);

-	// Load and show the character and configuration fontView.load(character, red, yellow, white, FontView.NOT_USED, false, FontView.ImageType.CIRCLE);
+	// Load and show the character and configuration using the decoration pattern fontView.addForegroundColor(red);
+        fontView.addBackgroundColor(white);
+        fontView.addOuterColor(white);
 ```